 Frozen fruit, chia seeds, and Greek yogurt team up to give this spinach-banana smoothie a truly luxurious texture.
 In a hurry?
 It takes just 10 minutes from start to finish.
 With 7 grams of fiber and 16 grams of protein, this fruit and vegetable smoothie recipe is a smart and simple on-the-go breakfast option that will satisfy for hours.

 Really Red Smoothies

-Our red sweet pepper vegetable smoothie recipe features rhubarb, strawberries, raspberries, and sorbet.
-Even better, the beautiful ruby-red drink rings in at just 75 calories per person—score!
+Our red bell pepper vegetable smoothie recipe features rhubarb, strawberries, raspberries, and sorbet.
+Even better, the beautiful ruby-red drink rings in at just 75 calories per person (score!).
 We’re fond of making it a double dose with that low calorie count, and pairing the smoothie with a high-protein snack such as a hard-boiled egg or cheese stick.

 Creamy Green Smoothies

 Apples, zucchini, and broccoli load this green vegetable smoothie with nutrients, while lime sherbet gives it a creamy consistency and taste bud-tempting amount of sweetness.
 That's all there is to it!
 Just four ingredients and you have a low-fat, 105-calorie snack.

 Test Kitchen Tip: Since you’re peeling the apples before whipping up the smoothie, any color (we’re looking at you, Honeycrisps!) will do.

 We’re filing sweet potatoes under the “veggie” category since the starches are technically root vegetables.
 Once cooked and mashed, the vitamin-rich tubers make one of the best vegetables for smoothies.
 Cinnamon, vanilla, and dates give this meal-in-a-glass the flavors reminiscent of a dessert, while a couple of spoonfuls of coconut add a taste of the tropics.

 Pink Power Smoothies